vyb1ng/plex-mcp/README.md

 ## Claude Desktop Configuration

-### Option 1: Using npx (Recommended)
+### Option 1: Production (Using npx - Recommended)

-Add this configuration to your Claude Desktop settings:
+Add this configuration to your Claude Desktop settings for the stable published version:

 ```json
 {